 When you’re happy with the selection, press GO and watch the app work its magic.
 It will process the image for a second or two, after which your selected object will fade miraculously out of existence.
 That’s the theory, anyway – the app is great for removing clear objects but can get confused if you ask too much of it.
 Complicated scenes with lots of overlapping may take a defter touch.

 Keep removing things for as long as you want.
 At this stage, you may want to pay attention to the controls along the top of the screen.
 Let’s take a quick look at them, from left to right: Home exits the photo editing screen and goes back to the main menu – you can always hit continue to carry on where you left off though.
 Next the arrow-shaped icons are undo and redo, in case you make a mistake.
 The fourth button allows you to compare the edited photo with the original, while the share button at the end lets you export the finished image to a number of different services.
-Choose gallery to simply save to the camera roll.
+Choose Save as Copy to simply save to the Photos app.

 There’s much more you can do with TouchRetouch – the clone stamp tool in particular is good for more complicated adjustments, and works much like the desktop version of Photoshop does.
 If you want to get your hands dirty with more ambitious edits, the app includes a series of video tutorials to teach you more advanced techniques.